Cottage Cheese Dill Bread

 The Man of the House and I used to participate in a CSA (Community Supported Agriculture) program.
 Once a week we’d get a variety of veggies fresh from the farm.

-One week our farm share included fresh dill.
+One week, along with all the wonderful vegetables, our farm share included fresh dill.

 The bread tasted great toasted and topped with cream cheese.
 We also used this savory bread in sandwiches.